I’m so happy to have you join us!

 But traditional publishers use a service called NetGalley to send out digital ARCs.
 They also call them “eGalleys.”
 Here’s the link to NetGalley so you can get familiar with it, if you’re not already.

-The other thing to know about NetGalley is that the books are only available for a certain amount of time, usually they disappear a few days after the launch date.
-My advice would be to grab it and read it as soon as I tell you it’s available, then write your reviews immediately afterward while it’s fresh in your mind.
-You won’t be able to post them on Amazon until the launch date, so you’ll have to write yourself a reminder to get it uploaded there on launch day.
+Whichever way it comes to you, my advice would be to grab it and read it as soon as I tell you it’s available, then write your reviews immediately afterward while it’s fresh in your mind.
+You won’t be able to post them on Amazon until the launch date, so you’ll have to write yourself a reminder to get it uploaded there on time.

 And let’s talk about those reviews for a sec.
 First, nevernevernever give a spoiler!
 Second, they’re not book reports and I don’t want you to think of them as homework.
 It’s just whatever you would say to a friend if you were talking about the book.
 It only needs to be a paragraph or so.
 Pop on to Amazon for a bit and read some reviews at random.
 See which ones resonate with you.
 They’re probably not the long ones that dissect every character and scene.
 They’re more likely to be the ones that are more informal and say things like, “This book was so much fun to read!
 The characters made me laugh, but they also made me cry.”
 Or, “If you like [insert other author’s name], you’re definitely going to like Becky Clark because…” Or, “If I could only have three books with me on a desert island, I’d want a bible, a dictionary, and Becky’s book.”
 Okay, maybe not that last one, but you get the idea.